Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Related Work

-A wide range of works have extended the Kolmogorov–Arnold Network (KAN) and Radial Basis Function (RBF) frameworks in both theoretical and application-driven directions.
-Physics-Informed RBF networks using Gaussian kernels have demonstrated superior performance on high-frequency PDEs \citep{bai2023physics}, while \citet{zeng2024rbf} proposed RBF-PINN as an alternative to Fourier embeddings.
-Within the KAN framework, \citet{ss2024chebyshev} introduced Chebyshev basis functions, and \citet{wang2024kolmogorov} employed third-order B-splines in KAN to encode physical laws in strong, energy, and inverse forms.
-Hybrid models such as BSRBF-KAN \citep{ta2024bsrbfkan} combine B-splines and RBFs to harness the benefits of both smooth local representation and adaptive flexibility. \citet{krisnawan2025rbf} combines the architectures of KAN and RBF network for accurate indoor localization using RSSI-based fingerprinting. \citet{bai2023physics} demonstrated that physics-informed RBF networks can outperform traditional PINNs, though these models typically use a single-layer RBF architecture.
-Similarly, \citet{ta2024bsrbfkan} combined B-spline and RBF bases to enhance training, while \citet{shukla2024comprehensive} and \citet{abueidda2025deepokan} introduced DeepOKAN, which uses RBF-KAN for operator learning. \citet{li2024fastkan} demonstrates that B-Spline can be approximated by radial basis function with Gaussian Kernel.
-A thorough comparison of PINN and KAN-based models is provided by \citet{shukla2024comprehensive}.
 On the theoretical side, classical results on RBF networks include their universal approximation capabilities \citep{park1993approximation, ismayilova2024universal}, convergence and consistency properties \citep{xu1994radial}, and optimal approximation results \citep{girosi1990networks}.
 RBF networks have also been used for solving multiscale PDEs \citep{wang2023solving}.
 Earlier work by \citet{wettschereck1991improving} focused on learning RBF centers to improve performance.
 Connections between RBFs and kernel machines were explored by \citet{que2016back}, while \citet{chen2024gaussian} extended KAN to a Gaussian process formulation that provides error estimates.
-Theoretical refinements of Kolmogorov’s representation theorem include improvements by \citet{fridman1967improvement}, a constructive proof by \citet{braun2009constructive}, and an extension by \citet{kuurkova1991kolmogorov} showing that the representation can be realized through affine and sigmoidal functions—permitting the approximation of discontinuous but bounded functions.
+Theoretical refinements of Kolmogorov’s representation theorem include the improvement by \citet{fridman1967improvement}, a constructive proof by \citet{braun2009constructive}, and an extension by \citet{kuurkova1991kolmogorov} showing that the representation can be realized through affine and sigmoidal functions--permitting the approximation of discontinuous but bounded functions.
 This theory underpins recent developments such as the KKAN model proposed in \citet{toscano2025kkans}, which builds on the Kurkova–Kolmogorov–Arnold representation.
-A broader perspective on KAN developments is provided by \citet{somvanshi2024survey}, which highlights applications across scientific computing, time-series forecasting, and graph learning.
+A broader perspective on KAN developments is provided by \citet{somvanshi2024survey}, highlighting applications across scientific computing, time-series forecasting, and graph learning.